-DoNotPay, the world’s first robot lawyer, makes requesting chargebacks easy and convenient.
+DoNotPay, the world’s first AI Consumer Champion, makes requesting chargebacks easy and convenient.
 You don’t have to wait forever to reach your bank’s customer support or bother with envelopes, stamps, and paperwork for snail mail.
 If you need to initiate a chargeback, the solution is right at your fingertips with DoNotPay.

-- When you log in, choose Chargeback Instantly from our homepage
+- When you log in, choose File a Chargeback from our homepage

 - Provide the details of the bank you’re using

 - Specify the merchant and provide information about the transaction you want to dispute

 - Wrap everything up by answering several questions for identity confirmation

 After this short and easy questionnaire, DoNotPay’s virtual legal team will send a dispute request to your bank.
 DoNotPay can provide additional support for your chargeback, including a letter with Visa and MasterCard regulations relevant to your case.